itzdaimy/URL-tool/README.md

 - 📎 Embed Copier: Copy embeds (to use in Discord, for example).
 - 🧼 Clean Layout: Now in a cleaner format.
 - 🔁 Change Detection: Detect and log changes made to websites.
 - ⚡ Speed Optimizer: Analyze and suggest improvements for website speed.
+- 🔗 Broken Link Checker: Find and report dead or unreachable links.
+- 🔍 API Endpoint Detector: Detect /api, .php, .json URLs used by the site.

 ---
 V1.1